rutar-academic/rutar.org/content/writing/how-to-build-a-personal-webpage-from-scratch.md

 If your browser is Safari on macOS, you can enable some nice development features with the [Safari developer tools](https://support.apple.com/en-ca/guide/safari/sfri20948/mac) option.
 For example, this allows you to emulate different browsers, and enter a responsive design mode which allows you to manually modify the screen size and view how your webpage will change.

-Firefox also has similar functionality built in to the [Firefox developer tools](https://developer.mozilla.org/en-US/docs/Tools), and the Google Chrome browser in [Chrome DevTools](https://developer.chrome.com/docs/devtools/).
+Firefox also has similar functionality built into the [Firefox developer tools](https://developer.mozilla.org/en-US/docs/Tools), and the Google Chrome browser in [Chrome DevTools](https://developer.chrome.com/docs/devtools/).

-## Deployment with GitHub and Cloudflare Pages
+## Deployment with GitHub and Cloudflare (or GitHub) Pages
 Now that we have created our personal webpage, we want to make it publicly available!
 In order to do this, we will use [GitHub](https://github.com) to host our files, and then integrate Cloudflare Pages with our GitHub account to take the hosted files and deploy them to our domain.